MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	>
 	>_Turn IE Enhanced Security Off_

-1. Launch the downloade R-3.0.2-win.exe and install R. After the install completed, we can launch R GUI Console.
+1. Launch the downloade R-3.0.2-win.exe and install R. After the install completes, we can launch RGui which presents an R Console window.

 	![Install R](images/vm-windows-install-r.png)